 You will find ateliers in our school, which are filled with creative materials that children are able to use to express their thinking and explore bigger concepts.
 Taking painting as an example, in other curriculums, these concepts are seen as play whereas our teachers will use this opportunity to observe children while they are engaged in this painting experience and notice if a child is exploring a big idea, transformation or movement.
 It stems from respecting young children as individuals who have their own thoughts and competencies.
 The Reggio Emilia approach can be adapted in all contexts and is universal.

 How is a child’s progress assessed and documented in this approach?

 Documenting children's voices is extremely important to us.
-Every year, EtonHouse Claymore launches a documentation of inquiry that is explored across all the age groups and year levels.
-This documentation helps us understand the learning processes of children more in depth by observing them throughout the day.
+Every year, EtonHouse launches documentation of inquiry that is explored across all age groups and year levels.
+This documentation helps us understand the learning processes of children more in-depth by observing them throughout the day.
 The teaching team comes together at the end of the day with the curriculum coordinator or principal for a sharing session of what was observed from each child in a collaborative and individual way.

 How does this approach benefit my child and family?
 What are some of the long term implications?

 When children and adults are exposed to Reggio inspired preschools and these real-life skills, they transition through life better and are set up for success.
 It sets them up to be able to use their knowledge and resources to feel confident, be able to ask questions, understand and be resilient.